 I like to grow mint in my herb garden because it has a vibrant look, smells wonderful, and I can use it in my food.
 But I found some leaves turning brown and was worried.

-Your mint leaves may be turning brow because they have received too much water.
+Your mint leaves are turning brown because of overwatering or underwatering.
 They may also turn brown if infested with pests like aphids, cutworms, or thrips that suck the sap from them.
-It could also happen if the plant has outgrown its container.
+It could also happen if the mint plant has outgrown its container.

 I’ve written a lot more details about this problem and what you can do to fix your mint plant to make it healthy again.

 Sometimes the reason behind an ailing mint leaf can be found by taking a closer look at its symptoms.